eduardofischermath/homemade_graphs/ISSUES.md

 Since package name is currently homemadegraphs, consider renaming things.
 One thing that should be renamed is the header of every file, which mentions "homemade_graphs" instead of "homemadegraphs".

+## ISSUE #0028 ONGOING

+Create tests for every method/function/operation/functionality in package.
+(This is bound to be an almost permanent issue, as any new, future functionality should also have corresponding testing implemented.)